 Lessons with Multimedia Resources

-Frontier also has an embedded writing process which includes note taking, an anonymous peer feedback system, as well as draft and revision cycles for writing.
+Frontier also has an embedded writing process.
+It includes note taking, an anonymous peer feedback system, as well as draft and revision cycles for writing.
 When you’re ready to customize the experience for students, Frontier allows teachers to change prompts and add or remove resources to tailor to their unique classroom contexts.
 In addition to making these customizations, Frontier allows teachers to differentiate learning in two ways.
 First, through the teacher-led lessons which include curated resources for individual reading time at each student’s level.
 Also, Frontier’s student-led projects allows students to become experts in a topic of their choice and practice reading and writing skills at their own level and pace.

 Want more FREE tips?
 Grab an eBook too!